 The Labour Registrar has issued a notice of its intent to cancel the registration of the Association of Mineworkers and Construction Union (Amcu), which is headed by Joseph Mathunjwa.

 The move is set to result in a showdown between the union and the government on the cusp of the May 8 elections.
-In 2014, Mathunjwa threatened that blocking the union from functioning would compel Amcu to transform into a political party.
+In 2014, Mathunjwa threatened that blocking it from functioning as a union would force it to become a political party.

 “All interested parties are hereby invited to make written representations as to why the registration should not be cancelled,” the notice reads.